 The quantitative analyst has the ability to compare different valuation methods and attributes and through statistical backtesting, optimizing their trade-off.
 The process can be automated so that the investor can look at thousands of companies simultaneously and in real time to compare relative attractiveness before all the prices change.
 This capability is very valuable to portfolio managers because it becomes the framework of the research process.
 It provides a discipline and focuses the fundamental and technical research effort on the stocks most likely to outperform.

-The fact that this is new and not pervasive means that the market inefficiencies in the quantitative world compared to the other more mature disciplines are huge.
+The fact that this was new in the late 1980s and not pervasive meant that the market inefficiencies in the quantitative world compared to the other more mature disciplines were huge.
 Combining these heterogeneous elements into a creative screening model is not easy.
 Like chefs, there are all the data ingredients at everyone’s disposal but with the proper software, there can be a vast difference in the “cooking” produced by the analyst.
-There simply are not many quantitative analysts yet and it is the first and best ones that will create the big excess returns.
+There simply were not many quantitative analysts and it is the first and best ones that created the big excess returns.